Jongno 3-ga Galmaegisal Alley: The Original Hidden Gem Older Than Ikseon-dong Hanok Village

 A Must-Visit for International Travelers and the Ultimate K-BBQ

-Pro Tip for Finding a Real Restaurant:
+Pro Tip for Finding a Real Restaurant: Trust the Older Generation

 With so many options, finding the right spot can be overwhelming.
 Forget your smartphone apps for a moment and look at the crowd.
 The ultimate tip for finding a legendary restaurant in Korea is to look for the place filled with older Korean men.
 These locals are notorious for their high standards regarding price and quality.
 If they are lining up, the food is guaranteed to be delicious and reasonably priced.
-These traditional shops, known as "No-po," focus entirely on the quality of the meat and often serve homemade kimchi and stews with recipes passed down through generations.

-A Hidden Treasure at Ikseon-dong Wando Matjib
+Personal Review: A Hidden Treasure at Ikseon-dong Wando Matjib

 While the entrance of the alley is often too chaotic, I ventured deeper into the back alleys and found a gem called Ikseon-dong Wando Matjib.
 Following my own advice, I saw a group of elderly locals enjoying their meal, and it felt remarkably authentic.
-Unlike some places that use charcoal, this spot uses a grill plate.
-The highlight was grilling the aged kimchi alongside the Galmaegisal, a combination that is truly divine.
-The homemade quality of the green onion kimchi and soybean paste stew tasted exactly like a mother’s home-cooked meal.

-To cut through the richness of the pork, I recommend trying "Somaek", a classic Korean cocktail made by mixing Soju and Beer.
+To cut through the richness of the pork, I recommend trying "Somaek", a classic Korean cocktail made by mixing soju and beer.
 It is the perfect refreshing companion to BBQ.

-📍 Restaurant Name: Ikseon-dong Wando Matjib
+Restaurant Name: Ikseon-dong Wando Matjib

-Address: 29, Donhwamun-ro 11ga-gil, Jongno-gu, Seoul, Republic of Korea
+Address: 29, Donhwamun-ro 11ga-gil, Jongno-gu, Seoul

 Essential Checklist Before Your Visit

 To get there, use Subway Line 5, Jongno 3-ga Station, Exit 6.
 Turn around immediately upon exiting, and the alley starts right there.
 It gets incredibly crowded after the early evening on weekdays, so for a better chance at an outdoor seat, aim to arrive a bit earlier.
-After dinner, take a stroll through the Ikseon-dong Hanok Village or visit the rooftop of Sewoon Plaza for a panoramic night view of the city to complete your perfect evening in Seoul.